Sarvesh Kumari

 1. What kind of therapy works best for social anxiety?

-Therapies like CBT (Cognitive Behavioral Therapy) are commonly used to help manage social anxiety by changing negative thoughts and improving coping skills.
+Therapies like CBT (Cognitive Behavioural Therapy) are commonly used to help manage social anxiety by changing negative thoughts and improving coping skills.

 2. What are some common signs of social anxiety?